-

 5. Request

-38 Fifth, either the other state must request extradition (cf. Art.
-27 et seq.
-IMAC) or, at Switzerland's request, it must take over prosecution or enforcement of the sentencing decision.
-The latter two options also require the express consent of the other state to extradition.
+40 Fifth, the other state must either request extradition (cf. Art.
+27 ff.
+IMAC) or, at the request of Switzerland, take over the prosecution or enforcement of the criminal judgment (cf. Art.
+88 f., 100 ff.
+IMAC).
+The latter two options also require the express consent of the other state to the extradition.
 In practice, they are likely to be rarely used.

-The author thanks the editors of the online commentary and an anonymous reviewer.
+The author would like to thank the editors of the online commentary and an anonymous reviewer.

 Bibliography

 Achermann Alberto, Kommentierung zu Art.
-25 BV, in: Waldmann Bernhard/Belser Eva Maria/Epiney Astrid (Hrsg.), Basler Kommentar, Bundesverfassung, Basel 2015.
+25 BV, in: Waldmann Bernhard/Belser Eva Maria/Epiney Astrid (Hrsg.), Basler Kommentar, Bundesverfassung, 2.
+Aufl., Basel 2025.

-Donatsch Andreas/Heimgartner Stefan/Meyer Frank/Simonek Madeleine, Internationale Rechtshilfe, unter Einbezug der Amtshilfe im Steuerrecht, 2.
-Aufl., Zürich et al. 2015.
+Donatsch Andreas/Heimgartner Stefan/Simonek Madeleine, Internationale Rechtshilfe, unter Einbezug der Amtshilfe im Steuerrecht, 3.
+Aufl., Zürich et al. 2024.

 Fiolka Gerhard, Kommentierung zu Art.
 7 IRSG, in: Niggli Marcel Alexander/Heimgartner Stefan (Hrsg.), Basler Kommentar, Internationales Strafrecht, IRSG, GwÜ, Basel 2015.